 For all information about the Archaeological Park of Baratti and Populonia take a look here.

 Etruscan Coast of Tuscany is Nature and Parks

 Nature is the essence of the Etruscan Coast of Tuscany.
 Pinewoods, forests, and rolling hills are rich in colors and aromas.
 Parks and natural oases, full of flora and fauna to admire, cover more than 20% of the territory.

 Sport and outdoor activities

 You have many opportunities on the Etruscan Coast.
-Surf, kite surf, wind surf, horse riding and fishing.
-On the inland there are lots of itineraries for bike and hiking lovers in the beautiful pinewoods or forests.
+Surf, kitesurf, windsurf, horse riding, and fishing.
+On the inland, there are lots of itineraries for bike and hiking lovers in the beautiful pinewoods or forests.

 If you wish to rest in hot waters, you can enjoy the thermal lake in Venturina and Sassetta.
 They are private establishments.

-In my opinion it is the perfect base to explore the region: you can enjoy the beaches and the Mediterranean see and you have the opportunity to reach in less than one hour the hamlets of Volterra, San Gimignano or the Square of Miracles in Pisa.
-In an hour you reach Lucca or Siena.
+In my opinion, it is the perfect base to explore the region: you can enjoy the beaches and the Mediterranean sea and you have the opportunity to reach in less than one-hour hamlets like Volterra, San Gimignano or the Square of Miracles in Pisa.
+In a little over an hour instead, you can drive to Lucca or Siena.